2 NIGHT PACKAGE

 Light pub lunch will be included.

-A quick stop at RSPB Greylake is always good in winter with thousands of ducks close up to the hide with many snipe and often godwits to be seen, and time permitting we may drop into the SWT reserve at Catcott which is always good for over-wintering birds.
+A stop at RSPB Greylake is always good in winter with thousands of ducks close up to the hide with many snipe and often godwits to be seen, and time permitting we may drop into the SWT reserve at Catcott which is always good for over-wintering birds.
 Depending on our success the previous evening at Ham Wall we may return if conditions are better or alternatively visit one of the other bird reserves on the Levels.

-The evening will be a relaxed affair with an informal supper and good conversation about birding adventures past, present and future .
+The evening will be a relaxed affair with an excellent dinner and good conversation about birding adventures past, present and future .

 Breakfast is in your cottage – fresh eggs, bread muesli, home-made preserves provided